dotnet/designs/accepted/2021/preview-features/preview-features.md

 I'd argue that whenever reflection is used, our ability to provide guardrails is going down (e.g. no support for analyzers, no warnings for using obsolete APIs etc).
 Calling preview APIs is really not much different from that.

-**OPEN ISSUE** Should we block calls to preview APIs from reflection?

 ## Q & A